Zhenyatta/react-and-gsap/README.md

-# Here is a smoll landing with some animations :)
+# Here is a smoll landing app with some AWESOME animations :)